 San Diego Real Estate Loans

-There are many financing options when purchasing real estate in San Diego CA. Different lenders specialize in different types loans for houses, condos, and multiple-unit residential properties.
+There are many financing options when purchasing real estate in San Diego CA. The mortgage calculator below will give you a rough idea of what payments to expect with any particular loan amount and down payment.
+But note that different lenders specialize in different types loans for houses, condos, and multiple-unit residential properties.
 Choosing between a conventional, FHA loan, fixed rate, adjustable, conforming or jumbo mortgage can be confusing.
 As long-time San Diego Realtors we have relationships with the best mortgage specialists in San Diego County.
 Together we will help you determine the type of financing that will best suit your situation.

-There are websites online that quote mortgage interest rates, but we recommend obtaining a loan through a local San Diego bank or mortgage broker who understands local customs, knows local appraisals, and who will be your advocate.
-REMEMBER: One type of lender will be there for you when closing day arrives, and the other type of lender will just quote you a rate – then disappear when the closing day arrives and the moving van is in the driveway!
+There are websites online that quote mortgage interest rates, but we recommend obtaining a loan through a local San Diego bank or mortgage broker.
+In addition to finding the best San Diego mortgage rates, you need a lender who understands local customs.
+Local lenders will understand local appraisals and escrow processes.
+And local lenders will be nearby to be your advocate throughout the loan process.
+In our experience we’ve found that local lenders will be there for you when closing day arrives.
+Online mortgage brokers are salespeople who will just quote you a rate.
+Then the online lender or out-of-town lender disappears closing day arrives and the moving van is in the driveway!
 It happens ALL THE TIME.

 Bank lenders and mortgage brokers will review your income, debt, late payments, bankruptcies or foreclosures (if any).
 They also check employment status.
 If you are self-employed, you will probably be asked for two years of tax returns.
 Without them, you may need to supply a larger down payment.
 A larger down payment can make you a “quick qualifier”.
 This means that the lender will consider factors beyond salary or income when making a decision to loan you money.
 The additional factors include the strength of your credit report, previous mortgage history, your investments and assets.